 Program Directors must monitor call-from-home duty hours in terms of frequency and characteristics to assure that residents and fellows are following basic guidelines established by the ACGME.

-Program Directors must provide information to residents, fellows, and faculty members regarding effects of loss of sleep and chronic fatigue.
-Currently, the GMEC recommends the using SAFER program available on the GME Website, the Dinges presentation found at the ACGME website, and askng faculty members of Emory University School of Medicine who have expertise in this area.
+Program Directors must provide information to residents, fellows and faculty members regarding effects of loss of sleep and chronic fatigue.
+Currently, the GMEC recommends using the SAFER program available on the GME Website- and asking faculty members of Emory University School of Medicine who have expertise in this area.